FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

  with special focus on accuracy and performance. ) Little CMS intends to be an OPEN SOURCE small-footprint color management engine, with special focus on accuracy and performance.
+ - [Longshot/1.0.0-GCCcore-13.2.0](Longshot is a variant calling tool for diploid genomes using long error prone reads such as Pacific
+ Biosciences (PacBio) SMRT and Oxford Nanopore Technologies (ONT).
+It takes as input an aligned BAM file and outputs a phased VCF file with variants and haplotype information.
+It can also output haplotype-separated BAM files that can be used for downstream analysis.
+Currently, it only calls single nucleotide variants (SNVs).)
+Longshot is a variant calling tool for diploid genomes using long error prone reads such as Pacific Biosciences (PacBio) SMRT and Oxford Nanopore Technologies (ONT).
+It takes as input an aligned BAM file and outputs a phased VCF file with variants and haplotype information.
+It can also output haplotype-separated BAM files that can be used for downstream analysis.
+Currently, it only calls single nucleotide variants (SNVs).
  - [Lua/5.4.6-GCCcore-12.3.0](Lua is a powerful, fast, lightweight, embeddable scripting language.
  Lua combines simple procedural syntax with powerful data description constructs based on associative arrays and extensible semantics.
 Lua is dynamically typed,